thaddavis/crewai_and_agentops_script/video_script/1/9_adding_agent_ops.md

 agentops.init(os.getenv("AGENTOPS_API_KEY"))
 ```

-Be sure to initialize AgentOps BEFORE calling your crew so that tracking is setup before kicking off your tasks
+Be sure to initialize AgentOps BEFORE calling your crew so that tracking is set up before running tasks

 - And now observe how VSCode, our editor, is letting us know the `agentops` import has an issue
-- This is because we haven't yet downloaded the `agentsops` package published by the AgentOps team on PyPi
+- This is because we haven't yet downloaded the `agentsops` package published by the AgentOps team from PyPi
 - So..., just like we did for the `crewai` package let's install `agentops`
 - `pip install agentops==0.3.12`